$43 Find Cheap Flights from Atlanta to California

 The average price of all round-trip flights from Atlanta to California clicked on KAYAK for each day over the last 12 months.

 When flying from Atlanta to California, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Atlanta, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Atlanta, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Atlanta to California?